haxllo/ar-alphaya-jewellery/docs/SHOPIFY_EXPORT_GUIDE.md

    - File name: `shopify-products-YYYY-MM-DD.csv`
    - Saved to your Downloads folder
    - Ready to import into Shopify

+#### Option 2: Export Selected Products

+1. **Select Products**
+   - Check the boxes next to products you want to export
+   - Or use "Select All" checkbox in the table header
+   - Selected count shows at the top

+2. **Click "Export" Button**
+   - Located in the bulk actions toolbar (appears when items are selected)
+   - Next to "Publish", "Draft", and "Delete" buttons
+   - Shows "Exporting..." while processing

+3. **Download Starts Automatically**
+   - Only selected products are exported
+   - Selection is cleared after successful export
+   - File name: `shopify-products-YYYY-MM-DD.csv`

 ## What Gets Exported